SilMon/OBA-Open-Biofilm-Altimeter/README.md

 OBA (Open Biofilm Altimeter) is an open source software tool to determine the area, number of bacteria and height of a biofilm.

 OBA was developed to work with the VideoScan system.
 VideoScan is a fully automatized multispectral imaging plattform that can be used to analyze microbead assays, cell assays or a combination thereof.
-For details see [A Highly Versatile Microscope Imaging Technology Platform for the Multiplex Real-Time Detection of Biomolecules and Autoimmune Antibodies ](https://doi.org/10.1007/10_2011_132).
+For details see [A Highly Versatile Microscope Imaging Technology Platform for the Multiplex Real-Time Detection of Biomolecules and Autoimmune Antibodies](https://doi.org/10.1007/10_2011_132).

 Part of this platform is a cloused source software stack.
 As supporters of reproducible research and open source software ([DOI:10.21037/jlpm.2019.04.05](http://dx.doi.org/10.21037/jlpm.2019.04.05)), we have reimplemented the algortihm to determine the area, number of bacteria and height of a biofilm by using the presumably most widely used bioimage software [ImageJ](https://imagej.net/Welcome) and its  batteries-included distribution [FIJI](https://fiji.sc/).